England vs India: 'Classical' KL Rahul and 'hip-hop' Rishabh Pant put tourists in control with contrasting Headingley tons

 Credit to Pant for making England think so differently with defensive fields.
 He is so difficult to bowl at as he will block and be calm and then suddenly charge.
 There is no rhyme or reason, it’s just when he decides it’s time.
 You have to hold your nerve as a bowler.

-Pant was also hit on the pad playing a falling paddle against Carse and attempted to wallop Josh Tongue into orbit.
+Pant was also hit on the pad playing a falling paddle against Carse - England's lbw review showed a thick inside edge - and attempted to wallop Josh Tongue into orbit.

-We then saw full-blooded thumps and top-edged hacks before another quite period as he milked his way to three figures, although that was violently snapped when Pant went four, six, four off Joe Root's part-time off-spin before holing out off Bashir in the deep.
+Two slog-swept sixes off Shoaib Bashir within the space of three balls came shortly after Pant's half-century while we then saw full-blooded thumps and top-edged hacks before another quite period as he milked his way to three figures, getting there from 130 balls.

+That, though, was violently snapped when Pant went four, six, four off Root's part-time spin before holing out in the deep off Bashir.

 The hundred moment was not marked with gymnastics this time, despite India legend Sunil Gavaskar urging Pant to perform some.
 But that's Rishabh for you.
 Never predictable.